 66 The program score is weighed so inmates with a program score of 4 are put lower on the ranking scale (highest need) followed by inmates that score 3, then 2 and 1.
 Inmates with a program score of 5 and inmates designated as mandatory literacy or special education are not ranked.
-Florida Department of Corrections Memo, May 2, 2012, p.
-6 - 7 (copy on file with the Government Efficiency Task Force Staff).
+Department of Corrections memo, May 2, 2012, pp. 6-7 (copy on file with Government Efficiency Task Force staff).

 67 TASS is a numerical score comprised of specific academic and incarceration data including: special education designation, release date, number of Florida prison commitments, TABE scores, vocation enrollment, possession of verified high school diploma or GED, and Mandatory Literacy Program eligibility.
-Florida Department of Corrections Memo, May 2, 2012, p.
-6 (copy on file with Government Efficiency Task Force staff).
+Id. at p.
+6.